Dark-Guan/Ananas/README.md

 #Ananas
-This is an Arduino based program for step motor controller,Ananas.
+This is an Arduino based program for step motor close-loop controller,Ananas.

 Thank You for the list:(In no particular order)